About the Author of this Website

 the practice of burning off adrenaline by doing a physical activity in order to

-regain my ability to think clearly.
 Burning off adrenaline shortened my cptsd episodes/flashbacks

 from 1-2 weeks down to 1-2 hours and elliminated the after-effects (nausea and shame).